Your Ten Best Food Allies

-Like many legumes, beans of all kinds are full of dietary fibre—a considerable asset for someone living with diabetes.
-In addition to contributing to the prevention of cardiovascular disease, dietary fibre helps regulate blood sugar, slow glucose absorption and reduce cholesterol.
+Like many legumes, beans of all kinds are full of dietary fiber—a considerable asset for someone living with diabetes.
+In addition to contributing to the prevention of cardiovascular disease, dietary fiber helps regulate blood sugar, slow glucose absorption and reduce cholesterol.

 They give energy, soothe hunger and contain monounsaturated fats—the “good fats” that reduce cardiovascular risk.
 It’s worth noting that nuts also help control blood glucose levels.
 As with any food, however, make sure you follow the recommended servings.

 No matter how you prepare them, they provide essential nutriments such as vitamin C, iron and vitamin E.

 Stock up on vitamin C and soluble fiber with your favorite citrus fruits—think lemon, lime, grapefruit and tangerine!
 They’re excellent choices to add flavor to your meals while limiting your intake of salt and sugar.